 Tribes Defend Minnesota Waterways From Dangerous Line 3 Pipeline

-Update, 10/1/21: Oil on the illegally permitted Line 3 pipeline has begun flowing.
-In July, Earthjustice challenged the Biden administration for its defense of the Line 3 project without a comprehensive review of the pipeline’s effects on the environment and local tribes.
-Earthjustice attorney Alexis Andiman says it's still not too late for the Biden administration to reverse course and do the right thing.
+Oil on the illegally permitted Line 3 pipeline has begun flowing, as of Oct.
+1, 2021.
+In Jul.
+2021, Earthjustice challenged the Biden administration for its defense of the Line 3 project without a comprehensive review of the pipeline’s effects on the environment and local tribes.
+Earthjustice attorney Alexis Andiman says it’s still not too late for the Biden administration to reverse course and do the right thing.

 This year, however, spring signaled a different purpose for some Anishinaabe.

 Nearly 200 water protectors came together to tap trees, participate in a round of snow snaking, and mobilize against the proposed construction of a massive, dangerous oil pipeline called Line 3.

 The early March gathering continued the water protectors’ seven-year effort to stop Line 3 from being built in the heart of territory where Anishinaabe retain the right to hunt, fish, and harvest wild rice under an 1855 treaty.
 They called for thousands more water protectors to follow migrating trumpeter swans and journey north and help them defeat Line 3.

 “We’ve been living here for 10,000 years, drinking the same water, tapping sugar from same trees for maple syrup, harvesting our wild rice,” said Winona LaDuke, executive director of Honor the Earth and a member of the White Earth Band of Ojibwe, during a recent digital rally to organize opposition to the pipeline.
 “It’s our most sacred place.”